"Isn't Jeff in the office today?"

 Why create a staff rota?

-Ways to create a staff rota
+How to create a staff rota

-There's a few different ways you can make your staff rota.
-Some rotas are simply written down by hand or printed out and placed on a board in a common area, like the staff room.
 These can persist through an "if it ain't broke don't fix it" mindset, and if everyone's on the same page they can be made to work.
 It's hard to argue they're the most efficient way of doing things, though.

 Problems arise with that approach if your team likes to chop and change shifts, though, so you can make a spreadsheet with the ability to be edited by multiple people.
 Providing a link to a shared spreadsheet on company drive is a workable way of making it flexible - you just go in and make a change when it's necessary, and everyone's version is updated in sync.